edeykholt/vvp/draft-hardman-verifiable-voice-protocol.md

   </artset>
 </figure>

 Where DE exists, the APE will identify and authorize the AP, but the OOBI in the `kid` claim of the passport will identify the OP, and these two parties will be different.
 Therefore, the DE in the dossier MUST include a delegated signer credential that authorizes the OP to act on the AP's behalf and that stipulates the constraints that govern this delegation.
-It SHOULD also include a vetting credential for the OP, that proves the OP's identity.
+In addition to the vetting credential for the AP, which is required, it SHOULD also include a vetting credential for the OP, that proves the OP's identity.
 If the APE includes a brand credential, then the DE MUST also include a brand proxy credential, proving that the OP not only can use the AP's allocated phone number, but has AP's permission to project the AP's brand while doing so.

 The passport-specific signature MUST come from the OP, not the OSP or any other party.
 The OP can generate this signature in its on-prem or cloud PBX, using keys that it controls.
 It is crucial that the distinction between OP and AP be transparent, with the relationship proved by strong evidence that the AP can create or revoke easily, in a self-service manner.

 ### Vetting credential
 A vetting credential is a targeted credential that enumerates the formal and legal attributes of a unique legal entity.
 It MUST include a legal identifier that makes the entity unique in its home jurisdiction (e.g., an LEI), and it MUST include an AID for the legal entity as an AP.
-This AID is unique globally.
+This AID is globally unique.

 The vetting credential is so called because it MUST be issued according to a documented vetting process that offers formal assurance that is is only issued with accurate information, and only to the entity it describes.
 A vetting credential confers the privilege of acting with the associated legal identity if and only if the bearer can prove their identity as issuee via a digital signature from the issuee's AID.

 A vetting credential MUST include a JL to a credential that qualifies the issuer as a party trusted to do vetting.
 This linked credential that qualifies the issuer of the vetting credential MAY contain a JL that qualifies its own issuer, and such JLs MAY be repeated through as many layers as desired.
-In VVP, the reference type of a vetting credential is an LE vLEI.
+In VVP, the reference type of a vetting credential is an LE vLEI; see {{ISO-17442-3}} and {{<vet-cred-sample}}.
 This implies both a schema and a governance framework.
 Other vetting credential types are possible, but they MUST be true credentials that meet the normative requirements here.
 They MUST NOT be bearer tokens.

 To achieve various design goals, a vetting credential MUST be an ACDC, but this ACDC MAY be a transformation of a credential in another format (e.g., W3C VC, SD-JWT, X509 certificate).
 See {{<interoperability}}.

-One example of a possible vetting credential is an LE vLEI; see {{ISO-17442-3}} and {{<vet-cred-sample}}.

 ### TNAlloc credential
 A TNAlloc credential is a targeted credential that confers on its issuee the right to control how one or more phone numbers are used.
-Regulators issue TNAlloc credentials to range holders, who issue them to TNUs.
+Regulators issue TNAlloc credentials to range holders, who in turn issue them to TNUs.
 TNUs often play the AP role in VVP.
 If an AP delegates RTU to a proxy (e.g., an employee or call center), the AP MUST also issue a TNAlloc credential to the proxy, to confer the RTU.
-With each successive reallocation, the set of numbers in the new TNAlloc credential gets smaller.
-Except for TNAlloc credentials issued by regulators, all TNAlloc credentials MUST contain a JL to a parent TNAlloc credential, having a bigger set of numbers that includes those in the current credential.
+With each successive reallocation, the set of numbers in the new TNAlloc credential may get smaller.

+Except for TNAlloc credentials issued by regulators, all TNAlloc credentials MUST contain a JL to a parent TNAlloc credential, having an equal or bigger set of numbers that includes those in the current credential.
 This JL in a child credential documents the fact that the child's issuer possessed an equal or broader RTU, from which the subset RTU in child credential derives.

 To achieve various design goals, a TNAlloc credential MUST be an ACDC, but this ACDC MAY be a transformation of a credential in another format (e.g., a TNAuthList from {{RFC8226}}).
 See {{<interop-creds}}.